The 2023 SIP program will take place Sunday, May 28th – Saturday, August 5th.Apply Here

 The program runs approximately ten weeks and students receive a minimum stipend of $3,000.
 Housing is provided at no cost to participants.

-Overall, SIP students can expect an experience similar to that of a first-year graduate student who does a three-month rotation in a laboratory (or out in the community) in order to become acquainted with a research project, investigative techniques, and fellow researchers working on that topic.
+Overall, SIP interns can expect an experience similar to that of a first-year graduate student who does a three-month rotation in a laboratory.
+SIP interns become acquainted with their lab’s scope of exploration, investigative techniques, and fellow researchers working on that topic.
 Before arrival, each SIP intern receives several papers related to their specific research project.
-The goal of the project and its relationship to other work in the area will be discussed.
+Interns are assigned their own lab project, and the goal of the project and its relationship to other work in the area will be discussed.
 Participants also receive training in the techniques necessary to conduct their research activity.
 The projects that SIP students take on provide students a sense of ownership of their work.
 Besides daily interactions with others at the lab or project site, most teams have a more formal meeting once or twice a week to discuss research problems, work progress and developments reported in the scientific literature.
-While the focus of each research site varies, all are composed of highly dedicated mentors who are fully devoted to the professional development, advancement and success of our SIP scholars.
+While the focus of each research site varies, all are composed of highly dedicated mentors who are fully devoted to the professional development, advancement, and success of our SIP scholars.

 This summer internship program requires a full-time commitment.
 It is not permissible to take academic classes or hold other employment during the internship.
 Students are required to participate for the full period of the program.